-This humanitarian visa isn’t capped and could bring 200,000 refugees in the U.K according to officials.
+This humanitarian visa isn’t capped and could bring 200,000 refugees to the U.K according to officials.
 A similar scheme was implemented in 2015 for Syrians and supported 700 people, although the offers for support are expected to be much higher for Ukrainians.

 But amid the refugee crisis, it took two weeks to roll it out.
-Officials considered it was difficult to implement the program.
+Officials considered it difficult to implement the program.
 The government has been heavily criticized for its bureaucracy and lack of overall flexibility to welcome Ukrainian refugees and has been trying to catch up on its processes.

-The United Kingdom wants to safeguard its immigration policy and insists on granting visas while the European Union allows Ukrainian refugees to stay for three years without visa.
-Ironically enough, the British government in January proposed a bill to speed up amendments of legacy European Union laws and remove red tape inherited from the E.U.
+The United Kingdom wants to safeguard its immigration policy and insists on granting visas while the European Union allows Ukrainian refugees to stay for three years without a visa.
+Ironically enough, the British government in January proposed a bill to speed up amendments to legacy European Union laws and remove red tape inherited from the E.U.

 The Local Sponsorship Scheme applies to Ukrainians who don’t have family ties in the U.K. but the country only grants visas for refugees with close relatives on British soil as part of the Ukraine Family Scheme visa so far.